ejgallego/coq-lsp/README.md

   - [Licensing Information](#licensing-information)
   - [Acknowledgments](#acknowledgments)

-## Installation
+## 🛠️ Installation

-In order to use `coq-lsp` you'll need to install [**both**](etc/FAQ.md) the `coq-lsp` server, and the Visual Studio Code extension:
+In order to use `coq-lsp` you'll need to install [**both**](etc/FAQ.md) the `coq-lsp` and a suitable client.
+We recommend the Visual Studio Code Extension.

 ### **Server**